6 Best Snake Plant Companions in Pots | Indoors and Outdoors

 1. ZZ plant

 ZZ plant love the same conditions as snake plants so will pair perfectly together in the same pot.
-They grow vertically as well so you can grow a tall arrangement to sit at the back of your pot arrangement.
+They grow vertically as well so you can grow a tall plant to sit at the back of your pot arrangement.
 Both snake plant and ZZ plant love water around once per month, fertilizer once per year and can survive in low light conditions.
+They will both grow well in your living room near a window with bright light.

 For more on growing ZZ and snake plants together, check out my previous article here: ZZ Plant vs Snake Plant | 6 Key Differences